Take Action Now

 Every year, Sandy Hook Promise Action Fund asks Congress to continue funding this program.
 Without the STOP School Violence Act, more children are at risk.
 You can help make sure your elected officials support school safety.

-children died by gun fire in 2021.
+children died by gun fire.

-Connecticuters died by suicide with a firearm in 2021.
+Connecticuters died by suicide with a firearm.

 Mass School Shooting in Connecticut